edtCode/Sentinel-Auth/README.md

 SentinelAuth is a **production-focused authentication service** built from scratch to demonstrate real-world backend security patterns — not just a tutorial app, but a system designed to handle auth the way production teams actually do it.

-It covers the full auth lifecycle: registration, login, email verification, password management, session handling across devices, role-based access, and a centralized audit trail.
+It covers the full auth lifecycle: registration, login, email verification, password management, session handling across devices, role-based access, and a centralized audit trail — backed by an integration test suite so every flow is verified, not just implemented.

 ---